How Social Security really evaluates disability cases?

 Step 5: Ability to Perform Other Work

 Even if you are unable to perform any of your past jobs, you can still be denied if there are other jobs you can still perform which exist in substantial numbers in the national economy.

 This is a very complicated area where many cases are won or lost.
 The rules at this step change depending on your age group (18-49, 50-54, and 55-60).

 - If you are under 50, the rule of thumb is that you have to prove that there is no work in the national economy that you can still perform.

 - If you are over 50 years old, the rules get a bit easier, but you still have to eliminate most kinds of jobs to win your case.

-This is just a quick rundown of the five-step sequential evaluation process.
-There are exceptions and corollaries to this but I just want to quickly state the steps that Social Security goes through in evaluating a disability claim.
+And, this is just a quick rundown of the five-step sequential evaluation process.
+There are exceptions and corollaries to all of these.

 Social Security disability is a legal system with myriad rules and regulations.
 It is almost never a matter that Social Security can simply see that you are disabled.